 By default, when a menu level is chosen it will be used across projects and across sessions until the user explicitly changes the menu level to a different setting.
 A project administrator can also associate different default menu levels to specific users, preventing them from accessing some commands and hiding unnecessary features.
-For more information on how to assign menu levels to users, see Setting Security & Multi-users Settings.
+For more information on how to assign menu levels to users, see Settings.

 To edit the custom menu: